PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Ke$hastuck is a fan adventure written and illustrated by luxio based on a post on his Tumblr on December 2nd, 2012, in which the music artist Ke$ha was put in the Homestuck universe.
 Over the course of the weeks following luxio’s post, numerous artists created Ke$hastuck fanworks under the tags #keshastuck and #ke$hastuck, through which “Ke$hastuck” grew to become more of a general term for the fanworks rather than a fan adventure.
 Alongside Ke$ha, various other music artists are commonly featured within the fanworks, most notably Skrillex, Hatsune Miku, Lady Gaga, Deadmau5 and Marina and the Diamonds.
 Luxio himself has showed disdain for the fact that most of the posts in Tumblr’s Ke$hastuck tag were unrelated to the fan adventure but has accepted that it had grown larger than he originally intended.

 On December 12th, 2012, Luxio started a fan adventure on MS Paint Fan Adventures for Ke$hastuck.
 The fan adventure quickly grew to popularity, becoming one of the top-three most favorited fan adventures on the site within a day.
-As of late December 2012, the fan adventure itself consists of less than 20 pages.
+As of late December 2012, the fan adventure has suffered from constant periods of hiatus.

 Promstuck is a comedic romance piece drawn by Shelby and written by urbanAnchorite and Cephied Variable.
 It was originally a spin off of Marchingstuck, a separate story by the same people featuring the Homestuck characters in a marching band.
 Promstuck is a humorous high school fan adventure set during prom season.
 One of the main storylines focuses on Karkat’s crush on John and his attempts to confess his feelings and vice versa, although many other characters are featured and have their own subplots as well.